bamorim/2022-elixir-conf-eu/presentation.md

 ---

-We want to
+We want to:

-- Understand whether the system is healthy or not
+- Understand whether the system is healthy or not.
-- Debug what went or is going wrong during crisis
+- Debug what went or is going wrong during crisis.
-- Find areas for improvement
+- Find areas for improvement.

 ---